 Elliott's grammar school was run by martinets, who considered Elliott a rebel and he was constantly in trouble for ignoring rules he considered ridiculous.
-With his long Oscar Wilde haircut, op art shirts and Cuban heel Chelsea boots, he was caned on average once a week, for unacceptable behaviour and ignoring the strict dress code.
+With his long Oscar Wilde haircut, op art shirts, drainpipe trousers and Cuban heel Chelsea boots, he was caned on average once a week, for unacceptable behaviour and ignoring the strict dress code.
 Long hair was forbidden and school uniform was mandatory.
-Elliott considered the futile attempts to curb his exuberance and flamboyance, quite disturbing.
+Elliott considered the futile attempts to curb his exuberance, flamboyance and creativity, quite disturbing.
+An education in itself.
 So he refused to conform with the drab, moribund, all-pervasive dullness of a half past generation.
 He argued with his masters, that the school and its uniforms, were 'artistically bereft of taste' and that his dress sense was 'superior to the uniforms'.
 He further argued that there was nothing wrong with his stylish appearance, only their response to it.

-He eventually dropped out of school and instead went off on his motorbike, to juke box cafés and seaside towns like Torquay, with his auburn-haired, micro-skirted, fur-coated girlfriend.
+He eventually dropped out of school and instead went off on his motorbike, to juke box cafés and seaside towns like Torquay and Teignmouth, with his red-headed, long-legged, micro-skirted, fur-coated girlfriend.
 Which he says, taught him much more about life, than cloistered academia.

-The artist remarked, "I wasn't going to let my schooling interfere with my education"
+The artist remarked, "I wasn't going to let my schooling get in the way of my education"

 He didn't turn up for his exams.
 On one occasion when they phoned his parents, Elliott reluctantly turned up , dragging his feet, but handed in a blank sheet of paper.
-Which Elliott says was 'a definitive, visual statement about what I had learnt at school.'
+Which Elliott says was 'a definitive, visual statement about what I had learnt at grammar school, expressed as a visual metaphor'.
 The attempts to stamp out Elliott's creative persona were completely unsuccessful.
 They were however, the principal reason the artist rejected the idea of going on to art college.
 He also says he knew his art would be "too exciting for the educational establishment".

-So Elliott's talent flourished, in spite of the establishment, not because it.
+So Elliott's talent flourished, in spite of the establishment, not because of it.

 As he says "I was a good student.
 I survived schooling with my talents still intact.
-The attempts by my schoolmasters to lobotomise my personality, was indeed an education."
+The attempts by my schoolmasters to lobotomise my personality, were indeed an education."

 1968 (Age 17)